Yann-Brault/splc-artifact/README.md

   - You can execute the bash script `start.sh` that will use the `docker-compose.yml` file
   - To stop the container execute the bash script `stop.sh`
 - otherwise:

   - Run the docker compose file with the command `docker compose up -d --build`.
   - The argument `-d` will the run container in detach mode.
   - The argument `--build` will trigger the build of the `Dockerfile`.
   - Once the execution is finished, you can run the command `docker ps` to ensure that the container is running.
   - To stop the container execute the command `docker compose down`.

+- Go to this url: [http://localhost:5050/](http://localhost:5050/) to access the application

 In both cases, if the docker execution goes well, the replicator should see a prompt similar as the following: